alig2039/project5_squark_back/README.md

     * As a user I expect to be able to add a post that users that follow me can see.
     * As a user I expect to be able to view posts of users that i follow
     * As a user I expect to be able to re-post or re-broadcast posts i see.
+    * As a user I expect to be able to chat with other users.

 ### Design
 * Colour Scheme